Snesnopic/obsidian-vault/Advanced Programming.md

 * **LLVM IR:** A modern, SSA-based (Static Single Assignment) representation designed for optimization.
 It bridges the gap between high-level syntax and machine code, powering languages like Rust, Swift, and Clang/C++.

 ---

 ## 2. Concurrency Models and Hardware Reality

-Concurrency is not just a language abstraction; it is strictly bound to the underlying hardware and Operating System capabilities.
+Concurrency is not just a language abstraction; it is strictly bound to the underlying hardware and Operating System capabilities .

 ### 2.1 The Hardware Constraints
 Modern execution is dictated by the CPU architecture (e.g., x86, ARM, RISC-V).
 * **Core Complexity:** CPUs are not abstract mathematical entities.
-They include branch predictors, multiple levels of Caches (L1, L2, L3), and interconnects (Mesh) between tiles.
+They include branch predictors, multiple levels of Caches (L1, L2, L3), and interconnects (Mesh) between tiles .
 * **Memory Wall:** Accessing RAM is slow.
 Multiple cores contend for memory access.
-High Bandwidth Memory (HBM) is introduced to mitigate this, but data locality remains crucial for performance.
+High Bandwidth Memory (HBM) is introduced to mitigate this, but data locality remains crucial for performance .
 * **Atomicity:** The CPU does not operate on references directly but copies data to registers.
-Read-Modify-Write operations are **not atomic** by default, leading to **Race Conditions** where updates can be lost if not synchronized.
+Read-Modify-Write operations are **not atomic** by default, leading to **Race Conditions** where updates can be lost if not synchronized .

 ### 2.2 Evolution of Concurrency Abstractions
 1.  **Processes:** The original unit of concurrency.
-They provide strong isolation (memory, security) but have high context-switch overhead (TLB flush, etc.).
+They provide strong isolation (memory, security) but have high context-switch overhead .
 2.  **Threads:** Lighter execution units sharing the same process memory space.
-    * *Pros:* Lower overhead than processes.
+    * *Pros:* Lower overhead than processes .
-    * *Cons:* Shared state leads to race conditions; creating/destroying threads is still expensive (OS resources).
+    * *Cons:* Shared state leads to race conditions; creating/destroying threads is still expensive (OS resources limit scaling) .
 3.  **Collaborative Concurrency (Fibers):** Software-scheduled execution without OS preemption.
 Relies on the code spontaneously yielding control.
-Efficient but risky (a stuck fiber blocks everything).
+Efficient but risky (a stuck fiber blocks everything) .

 ### 2.3 The Thread Pool Pattern
-To mitigate the cost of thread allocation, Runtimes (CLR/JVM) implement **Thread Pools**.
+To mitigate the cost of thread allocation, Runtimes (CLR/JVM) implement **Thread Pools** .
 * **Mechanism:** A collection of pre-allocated worker threads consumes tasks from a blocking queue.
 * **Workflow:**
     1. Application submits a "Task" (e.g., `Action` or `Runnable`) to the queue.
     2. An idle worker picks the task and executes it.
     3. Upon completion, the worker returns to the pool (does not die).
-* **Advantage:** Reuse of OS threads, reduced latency for starting tasks.
+* **Advantage:** Reuse of OS threads, reduced latency for starting tasks, limitation of active concurrency to avoid thrashing.

 ### 2.4 Synchronization Primitives Implementation
-Languages provide keywords like `synchronized` (Java) or `lock` (C#) to handle mutual exclusion.
+Languages provide keywords like `synchronized` (Java) or `lock` (C#) to handle mutual exclusion .
 * **Java `synchronized`:** Not syntactic sugar.
 It maps directly to **Monitors** embedded in the object header and specific bytecode instructions (`monitorenter`/`monitorexit`).
 * **C# `lock`:** Syntactic sugar.
 It compiles down to `Monitor.Enter` and `Monitor.Exit` wrapped in a `try/finally` block to ensure lock release on exceptions.